 In Wing Chun, the footwork is critical in order to gain the correct angle for attacking and subsequently counter-attacking.
 Practitioners who are regularly training on the Mui Fa Jong will rapidly gain a more solid understanding of footwork, equilibrium, stance and balance.

 It should be noted that a Mui Fa Jong cannot, in itself, teach anything to a Wing Chun practitioner—the posts are only intended to refine and guide the student’s movements, which can clearly be achieved only by moving through all the different aspects of training.
-Like many other training equipments, the Mui Fa Jong is just a tool to help the student further polish and correct the techniques he/she has previously learned.
+Like many other types of equipment, the Mui Fa Jong is just a tool to help the student further polish and correct the techniques he/she has previously learned.

 At my school, we practice the Mui Fa Jong in two different ways: either alone or together with a partner.
 The student will first familiarise himself/herself with the Jong by standing atop the posts, then begin moving and stepping diagonally on the perimeter to develop more confidence.